ethereum/devp2p/caps/eth.md

 ### Receipt Encoding and Validity

 Receipts are the output of the EVM state transition of a transaction.
+They are made available for the purpose of syncing the chain without re-executing transactions.
+All receipts have the same encoding regardless of transaction type.

     receiptₙ = [
         tx-type: P,